Cerebellum-Network/docs.cere.network/ddc/integration/web-sdk.md

    console.log('Could not initialize cereSDK.');
 }
 ```
-App ID and User ID should be provided, otherwise, an error will be thrown.
+App ID and User ID should be provided, otherwise an error will result.

-You can also specify the container element to where you want the in-app messages will be attached.
+You can also specify the container element that you want the in-app messages to be attached to.
 By default, in-app messages are attached to the `<body>`.

 ```javascript
 let containerForInAppMessages = document.getElementById('container');